sigoden/argc/README.md

 ## Get Started

-To write a command-line program with Argc, only requires two simple steps:
+Building a command-line program using Argc is a breeze.
+Just follow these two steps:

+**1. Design Your CLI Interface:**

-1. **Define your CLI**: Describe options, flags, positional parameters, and subcommands using comment tags (explained later).
+Describe options, flags, positional parameters, and subcommands using comment tags (explained later).

+**2. Activate Argument Handling:**

-2. **Process Arguments**: Insert `eval "$(argc --argc-eval "$0" "$@")"` into your script to enable Argc's argument handling.
+Add this line to your script: `eval "$(argc --argc-eval "$0" "$@")"`.
+This integrates Argc's parsing magic into your program.

+Let's illustrate with an example:

 ```sh
 # @flag -F --foo  Flag param